Islandora-Collaboration-Group/icg_information/how_to_documentation/help_with_git_and_github.md

 * **fork** - Users who don’t have push permissions for a repository can "fork" it (create their own copy), push commits to that copy, and open a merge request from their fork back to the main project.
 This model allows the owner to be in CHAPTER 4: Git on the Server 148 full control of what goes into the repository and when, while allowing contributions from untrusted users.

 * **issue pull request** - The github website offers a "New pull request" button for initiating a pull request.
-A pull request sends your code edits to the original (“parent”) repository owner for review; they can either accept or reject your edits into their repository.
+A pull request sends your code edits to the original repository owner for review; they can either accept or reject your edits into their repository.

 * **master** - The default development [branch](https://git-scm.com/docs/gitglossary#def_branch).
 Whenever you create a Git [repository](https://git-scm.com/docs/gitglossary#def_repository), a branch named "master" is created, and becomes the active branch.
 In most cases, this contains the local development, though that is purely by convention and is not required.